A HEMT-Based Cryogenic Charge Amplifier with sub-100 eVee Ionization Resolution for Massive Semiconductor Dark Matter Detectors: Conclusions

 \section{Conclusions}

 In conclusion, we have shown that sub-100 $\text{eV}_{ee}$ baseline ionization resolution is achievable in massive dark matter detectors such as those used by the CDMS and EDELWEISS collaborations.
-The use of a CDMS-II detector in this work demonstrates the feasibility of this design for future CDMS and EDELWEISS dark matter searches.
-Our fully cryogenic HEMT-based charge amplifier is a significant advancement over previous designs, allowing these experiments to improve their sensitivities to low-mass WIMPs ($\lesssim$10 GeV/$c^2$). \\
+Our cryogenic HEMT-based charge amplifier is a significant advancement over JFET-based designs, providing improved ionization resolution with lower power dissipation and elimination of the thermal standoffs required to prevent JFET freeze-out.
+While better gain stability is desirable for high-background conditions, the use of a CDMS-II detector in this work demonstrates the feasibility of this design for future CDMS and EDELWEISS low-background dark matter searches.
+The retention of background discrimination through ionization yield at low recoil energies, enabled by the improved baseline ionization resolution, allows for increased exposure to low-mass WIMPs ($\lesssim$10 GeV/$c^2$). \\